What is an intrauterine device (IUD)?

 - Want birth control for at least 1 year.
 It will last up to 5 years.

-- IUDs are very safe and effective.
-Less than 1 in every 100 women who use these devices get pregnant during the first year of using them.
+- IUDs are very safe and help prevent pregnancy.
+Less than 1% (1 in every 100) of people who use these devices get pregnant during the first year of using them.

-- You do not need to take birth control daily.
+- You do not need to take a birth control pill each day.

-- Few side effects.
+- They do not have many side effects.
 Most of the hormone stays in the uterus.

-- Take the IUD out when you want, if you want to get pregnant.
+- You can take the IUD out when you want, like if you want to get pregnant.

 - If you use an IUD for many years, it can cost less over time than many other types of birth control.

-- That is because there are no costs after you have it put in.
+- There are no costs after you have it put in.

-- For women with heavy periods, bleeding may be reduced.
-Most people have an 80% reduction in bleeding as early as 3 months and a 90% reduction at 6 months.
+- For people with heavy periods, bleeding may be lessened.
+Most people have 80% less bleeding as early as 3 months and 90% less at 6 months.

 - You will need a new IUD if this happens.